vim/vim/README.txt

 If you have problems, have a look at the Vim FAQ:
 	http://vimdoc.sf.net/vimfaq.html

-If you still have problems, use one of the maillists to discuss t with Vim users and developers:
+If you still have problems or any other questions, use one of the mailing lists to discuss them with Vim users and developers:
 	http://www.vim.org/maillist.php

 If nothing else works, report bugs directly:
 	Bram Moolenaar <Bram@vim.org>

-There are several mailing lists for Vim, see http://www.vim.org/maillist.php.

 MAIN AUTHOR